nodejs/node/doc/api/http2.md

 * `name` {string}

-Removes a header that's queued for implicit sending.
+Removes a header that has been queued for implicit sending.

 Example: